deejayjay/parcel-scss-boilerplate/README.md

 ## How to setup the boilerplate?

-1. After downloading the contents of the Github repository or cloning it, open the `parcel-scss-boilerplate` folder in VSCode, then run the following command to install all required node dependencies (parcel & sass):
+1. After downloading the contents of the Github repository or forking it, open the `parcel-scss-boilerplate` folder in VSCode, then run the following command to install all required node dependencies (parcel & sass):

 ```npm
 npm install